 As my friends know, I'm not normally one to judge, but if you ask me, that's pretty damn freaky.

-So, would I recommend going to Budapest?
+So, would I recommend going to Budapest Hungary?

-If you’re looking for a European vacation, but you’re tired of being told that you’re “murdering the French language” or that you should “stop eating with your hands,” then Budapest may be a good choice for you, too.
+If you're looking for a European vacation, but you're tired of being told that you're “murdering the French language” or that you should “stop eating with your hands,” then Budapest Hungary may be a good choice for you, too.
 It has all the things most people like about Europe — culture, art, and food — without any of the snooty condescension.
 Highly recommended.